Invasion of Darfur (1916): May advance to contact

 In May, the Anglo-Egyptian forces started reinforcing their lines of communication and bringing forward supplies to enable them to continue the advance.
-The Fur Army did not leave them alone and on 5 May a force of 500 men attacked the Anglo-Egyptian garrison at Abiad and four days later the telegraph post 3 mi east of Abiad was also attacked.
-On 12 May, an RFC reconnaissance aircraft flew over El Fasher dropping leaflets to the population.
-The leaflets denounced Dinar and promised that once he was removed there would be religious freedom and justice for all, and that the tribal leaders would remain in position if they submitted, and there would be an end to repression.
+On 5 May, a force of 500 men attacked the Anglo-Egyptian garrison at Abiad and four days later the telegraph post 3 mi east of Abiad was attacked.
+On 12 May, an RFC reconnaissance aircraft flew over al-Fashir dropping leaflets to the population.
+The leaflets denounced Dinar and promised that once he was removed there would be religious freedom, justice for all, that the tribal leaders would remain in position if they submitted and there would be an end to repression.